QubesOS/qubes-doc/user/how-to-guides/how-to-update.rst

 2. Use ``qubes-dom0-update`` to update dom0, and use ``qubes-vm-update`` to update domUs:

-  - To check for dom0 updates and apply them, execute
+  - To check for dom0 updates and apply them, in a dom0 terminal:

     .. code:: console